 HISTORY OF THE COCA COLA BOTTLE

 Many manufactures believe their shape is their greatest competitive edge.
 It identifies them and makes them easy to advertise.
-Perhaps the most famous bottle shape of all time is the Coca Cola bottle The Coca Cola bottle evolved from 1915, when a Swedish engineer, Alex Samuelson of the Root Glass Company of Terre Haute Indiana, based the curved shape on a illustration of a coca bean found in the encyclopedia of Britannica.
+Perhaps the most famous bottle shape of all time is the Coca Cola bottle The Coca Cola bottle evolved in 1915, Earl R. Dean who designed the iconic contour bottle of the Root Glass Company of Terre Haute Indiana, based the curved shape on a illustration of a coca pod found in the encyclopedia of Britannica.
 In 1920 the final of the design was patented and put into production.

 HISTORY OF THE TRADE MARKS